-We are a small, selective program that offers students individually tailored study in a wide range of historical fields and opportunities to work closely with faculty on research, teaching, and public engagement at the M.A. and Ph.D. levels.
-The Department ensures that each student with the personalized mentoring necessary to achieve their intellectual and professional goals.
-We are committed to providing graduate students with the financial support necessary to complete their degree and to supporting their work towards diverse careers.
+We are a small, selective program offering students individually tailored study in a range of historical fields and opportunities to work closely with faculty on research, teaching, and public engagement at the MA and PhD levels.
+The Department ensures each student gets the personalized mentoring necessary to achieve their intellectual and professional goals.
+And we are committed to providing graduate students with the financial support necessary to complete their degree and to supporting their work towards diverse careers.

 ABOUT THE PROGRAM & HOW TO APPLY